batanoffs/Mini-finance-app/README.md

 ## Design and Architecture
 Serverless architecture, based on Backendless as a provider.
-Used Exhange Rate API for live update rates
+Used Exchange Rate API for live update rates

+- ### Reuseable Components
+    - buttons
+    - cards
+    - forms
+    - lists
+    - cards
+    - modals
+    - inputs
+    - utils

 - ### Context Providers
     **AuthContext** provides data of authenticated user to welcomePage component through useContext from React.
 Additionally exports useAuthContext()

 - ### Custom Hooks
+    Some of the hooks are reuseable others are not updated yet.

+    **useAddFriend()** provides handlers and state managing for friends manipulation.
+Finally it returns:
+    - number
+    - error
+    - showMessage
+    - onSubmit
+    - onChangeNumber
+    - onFocusClearErrorHandler

+    **useExchangeRates** manages the state and requests to the Exchange Rate API.
+Finally it returns the different rates.

     **useMessage()** returns function message from Ant Design, which takes type and text

+    **useTransactions(type)** Accepts type of transaction.
+It fetches the transactions by type and returns them.

+    **useMakeTransactions(type, toggleModal, showModal)** Accepts type of transaction, toggleModal and showModal as props.
+It manages the state and requests to the transactions.
+Finally it returns the different rates.
+    - friends - array of friends of the user
+    - values - updated form values
+    - setValues - a setter function
+    - setUserInputHandler - updates form values
+    - onFormSubmitHandler - form submit handler
+    - onClose - a function to close the modal

     **useForm(initialState, onLogin, onRegister)** takes initial state for form, and functions to be called on login and register.
     Inside it there's also useValidate hook which validates input from user.
 Finally it returns:
-    - values updated form values
+    - values - updated form values
-    - error errors if there were any during validation
+    - error - errors if there were any during validation
-    - changeHandler updates form values and is used as onChange prop for input
+    - changeHandler - updates form values and is used as onChange prop for input
-    - validateHandler validates input from user
+    - validateHandler - validates input from user
-    - onSubmitLogin checks if request was successful
+    - onSubmitLogin - checks if request was successful
-    - resetFormHandler clears input fields
+    - resetFormHandler - clears input fields
-    - onSubmitRegister checks if request was successful
+    - onSubmitRegister - checks if request was successful
-    - onFocusHandler clears currently focused input field
+    - onFocusHandler - clears currently focused input field

     **useSessionStorage(key, initialValue)** takes key to store in sessionStorage and initial value.
 Finally it returns:
-    - setSessionStorageState function to set current state
+    - setSessionStorageState - function to set current state
-    - state current state
+    - state - current state

     **useValidate(initialStatе)** takes initial state which comes from useForm.
 Finally it returns:
-    - error state of errors in the current moment
+    - error - state of errors in the current moment
-    - errorHandler function that validates errors and sets them in state
+    - errorHandler - function that validates errors and sets them in state
-    - clearErrorHandler function that clears errors
+    - clearErrorHandler - function that clears errors

+    **useUploadImage()** provides handlers for drag and drop and file input.
+Returns
+    - picture
+    - error
+    - handleDrop
+    - handleDragOver
+    - handleFileSelect

+    **useVirtualCard()** returns virtual card number and balance for the current user

 - ### Routers
   - Main router is located in **App** component